 - i.
 Cash flow forecasting is performed in the operating entities of the Group and aggregated by Group treasury.
 Group treasury monitors rolling forecasts of the Group's liquidity requirements to ensure it has sufficient cash to meet operational needs. - ii.
-The table below analyses the Group's non-derivative financial liabilities into relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date for non-derivative financial liabilities.
+The table below analyses the Group's non-derivative financial liabilities into relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.